guoyu-zhang/YouTube_summarizer/README.md

 3. **Set environement variables**

 Create a .env in the root with the following.
+This tool uses Webshare rotational proxies.

 ```bash
 GOOGLE_API_KEY=your_gemini_api_key